12 ways to avoid inheritance tax

 6. Take out life insurance

 You can cover any potential liability for IHT by taking out a life insurance policy for the potential inheritance tax bill and placing the policy in a trust to ensure it is paid outside of your estate.
-The cost of the insurance will depend on your age and health.
+The cost of the insurance will depend on your age and health and you can choose to cover all or part of the inheritance tax you expect to be charged against your estate.
 You can read a full explanation in our article "Life insurance and Inheritance Tax".

 7. Make gifts out of excess income